DrJLabs/better-auth-central/docs/tech-spec.md

 4. Exposes MCP session helpers (`/api/auth/mcp/session`, `/api/auth/mcp/handshake`) that wrap Better Auth session APIs but return the exact JSON structure the ChatGPT Todo and future MCP clients expect.
 5. Ships an automated compliance harness (`scripts/mcp-compliance.mjs` + contract tests) to guard the alignment going forward.

 All work remains within the existing Node + Express service; no extra services or databases are introduced.
-The registry persists to JSON under `better-auth.sqlite` via Better Auth plugin storage so deployments do not add new infrastructure.
+The registry maintains an in-memory cache sourced from environment configuration so deployments do not add new infrastructure.

 ---